 To enable ASQA to assess whether your course meets the volume of learning for the nominated qualification type, you need to determine the nominal (supervised) and unsupervised hours so these can be described in the course document.

 How to calculate nominal (supervised) hours

 - For training package units of competency:

-If you have included units from training packages in the course structure, the nominal hours for each unit must align to those specified in the Victorian Purchasing Guides.
-The National Centre for Vocational Education Research (NCVER) uses these hours for AVETMISS reporting purposes; therefore, ASQA uses these hours as a benchmark.
+If you have included units from training packages in the course structure refer to the Victorian Purchasing Guides for the allocation of nominal hours.
+The National Centre for Vocational Education Research uses these hours for AVETMISS reporting purposes.

 - For enterprise units of competency: